metagov/open-web-challenge/index.md

 * **Experiment with DAO-to-DAO interactions.** There’s a lot of excitement right now in building DAO-to-DAO interactions.
 Just take a look at [recent research](https://medium.com/primedao/conceptual-models-for-dao2dao-relations-ac2b2d3cc84d) produced by the PrimeDAO / Curve Labs / Block Science team.
 In this challenge area, hackathon team will propose and build some new DAO-to-DAO contracts, e.g. a contract that NEAR’s Community DAO can use to fund a Metagov DAO to organize a hackathon, or a contract that transfers an Aragon DAO on Ethereum into a Sputnik DAO on NEAR, or a contract that sets up a cross-platform, cross-platform DAO (kind of like a multinational corporation).
 We’re hoping to see some really creative entries in this category!
 * _Make Web3 billing more secure and more convenient for contractors._ The Web3 space is still in its infancy, particularly in terms of methods and best practices.
 This makes estimating design and development work nearly impossible.
 More often than not requirements and methods are being developed as products and primitives are created and tested.
 However, the predominant means of funding for work in DAOs and blockchains is a grant-based system where funds are unlocked in lump sums based on proposals approved by the community.
 This creates a risk vector for contractors, particularly if the billed amount surpasses the unlocked funds.
 The contractor at this point is faced with a choice between stopping work while waiting for additional funds to be unlocked, possibly suffering a loss in reputation and/or subsequent work with said community, or continuing work with the potential risk of not having the community sanction additional funds to cover extra work.
 To ensure rapid growth within the DAO space and to attract more competent contractors there needs to be a method for allowing continuous funding for project within the DAO framework.
 Challenge courtesy of [Magic Powered](https://magicpowered.io/).
 * _Build a tool to track "decisons" and "insights" directly on top of Telegram or Matrix._ For the last 9 months, members of the [DADA](http://dada.art/) art community have been collectively creating a new socio-economic system for the arts called [The Invisible Economy](https://powerdada.medium.com/the-invisible-economy-basic-income-9e2112f9b97d).
 Our governance process consists of continuous collective deliberation through sense-making sessions that take place on Google Meet, complemented with a Telegram chat.
 We don’t need a voting mechanism to make decisions.
 We need better, unified tools for deliberation that would make it easier to record decision making, organize ideas and insights, and weave a rhizomatic narrative without disrupting the natural flow of the conversations.
 A better tool for deliberation would: (1) Be able to open a decision, track its deliberation and record the result.
 (2) Easily search and find open decisions and closed decisions and their results.
 (3) Include a simple way to highlight an idea, insight, or reference.
 (4) Create a narrative of insights / ideas across channels.
 (4) Mirror as much as possible the natural flow of human conversation so that topics are more easily tracked and followed.
 For more, see [DADA's presentation](https://www.youtube.com/watch?v=IKdUMLBFyG4) on the idea.
 Challenge courtesy of [DADA](http://dada.art/).
+* _Draw significant insights from a governance data set._ For all you data scientists out there, we're not leaving you in the lurch.
+Do you have a data set you've been working work that you think could change how people govern themselves?
+Are you interested in looking at some existing data sets and making a guess .
+Governance is all about making decisions, and helps us make *informed* decisions.
+To help you out, we've organized some existing governance data sets that you can take a look at.
+See below.
 * **Propose your own challenge.** Are you facing a problem but don't know what the solution should be (or how to build it)?
 If so, consider submitting your own governance challenge to Metagov.
 If your challenge is accepted, your challenge will go on the list above, and you’ll get 20 NEAR just for writing the challenge and 100 NEAR if ANYONE (including yourself) answers the challenge.
 See [below](#propose-your-own-challenge) for more details.

 # Starter week